Table of Contents:

 Thread C: reads 30

-✔ Key order is preserved, submaps work.
+✔ The order of keys is preserved, submaps work.

 Output:

-Not a tree, but a skip list.
+Not a tree, but a skip-list.

-Sorted keys like in TreeMap.
+Sorted keys as in TreeMap.

 Multithreaded, parallel, without global locking.